LLM Analysis of 150+ years of German Parliamentary Debates on Migration Reveals Shift from Post-War Solidarity to Anti-Solidarity in the Last Decade: Temporal Trends in Solidarity Towards Migrants

-\textbf{\de{Ausländer}{foreigners}} were the main targets of \emph{anti-solidarity}.
-Not a single coherent group, they were a discursively constructed \enquote{other}, including DPs, Eastern European border crossers, wartime laborers, and early foreign workers \citep{smith1994germany}.
-Often contrasted with German groups like Vertriebene or Einheimische, they were framed as non-belonging, economically burdensome, and sometimes criminalized \citep{holian1945missing} \ak{(see Example 6).} \os{However, despite this exclusionary framing, solidarity with Ausländer, especially \emph{group-based}, exceeded anti-solidarity.
-This \ak{might be partly due} to the category's fluidity, which included ethnic Germans not yet formally recognized as such \citep{ruhkopf2023institutionalisierte} in the early postwar years.
-Politicians like Lukaschek also linked DPs and expellees through shared narratives of lost \de{Heimat}{homeland}, enabling symbolic inclusion into the national victim community \citep{ruhkopf2023institutionalisierte} \ak{(Example 7 ).} The second-highest solidarity subtype, \emph{exchange-based solidarity}, reflects the perceived political utility of \textit{Ausländer} in strengthening West Germany's international legitimacy within the Western alliance \citep{ruhkopf2023institutionalisierte} \ak{(Example 8 ).} The 1951 Homeless Foreigners Law (HAuslG), passed under Allied pressure, granted DPs civic and social rights largely to meet conditions for sovereignty and improve the country's international standing \citep{holian1945missing, ruhkopf2023institutionalisierte}.} \ak{At the same time, instances of genuine solidarity toward non-ethnic German foreigners, particularly in CDU and SPD, statements, show that solidarity with \textit{Ausländer} was not limited to Germanness or foreign policy utility but also reflected broader humanitarian commitments \ak{(see Examples 7 and 9 ).}}
+\textbf{Among the migrant categories, \de{Ausländer}{foreigners}} shows one of the highest relative shares of anti-solidarity.
+A discursively constructed \enquote{other}, including DPs\footnote{With the 1951 HAuslG, authority over the remaining DPs was transferred from Allied administration to the Federal Republic, and they were reclassified as \de{heimatlose Ausländer}{stateless foreigners}, a noncitizen status that granted them most civil rights without granting citizenship \citep{holian2011between}.}, Eastern European border crossers, wartime laborers, and early foreign workers \citep{smith1994germany}, they were contrasted with groups like Vertriebene or Einheimische and framed as non-belonging (evident in group-based anti-solidarity share), economically burdensome (exchange-based anti-solidarity), or even criminalized \citep{holian1945missing} (see \exref{19560621-bt-02-151-01596}).
+Yet solidarity, especially \emph{group-based}, still exceeded anti-solidarity, partly due to the category's fluidity: it sometimes included ethnic Germans not yet formally recognized as such in the early postwar years \citep{ruhkopf2023institutionalisierte}. \ak{Speakers} reinforced this dynamic by linking DPs and expellees through shared narratives of lost \de{Heimat}{homeland}, enabling symbolic inclusion into the national victim community \citep{ruhkopf2023institutionalisierte} (\exref{19501018-bt-01-092-00330}).

+The second-highest subtype, \emph{exchange-based solidarity}, reflects the perceived political utility of \textit{Ausländer} in strengthening West Germany's international legitimacy \citep{ruhkopf2023institutionalisierte}, for example through the 1951 Homeless Foreigners Law (HAuslG), passed under Allied pressure \citep{holian1945missing} (\exref{19510419-bt-01-136-01759}).
+However, solidarity also extended to non-ethnic German foreigners, particularly in CDU and SPD statements, showing that solidarity with \textit{Ausländer} was not limited to Germanness or foreign policy utility but also reflected broader humanitarian commitments (see \exreftwo{19501018-bt-01-092-00327}{19550615-bt-02-087-03279}).